Wall Street rises toward more records as Intel and Nvidia rally

 South Korea’s Kospi rallied 1.4%, and Hong Kong’s Hang Seng fell 1.4% for two of the world’s bigger moves.

-In the bond market, the yield on the 10-year Treasury jumped to 4.12% from 4.06% late Wednesday.
+In the bond market, the yield on the 10-year Treasury rose to 4.11% from 4.06% late Wednesday.
 It’s a notable move after it had briefly dropped below 4% on Wednesday, weighed down by expectations for continued cuts to interest rates by the Fed.

 AP Writers Teresa Cerojano and Matt Ott contributed.